Dresovense/orange3-textable/docs/doc/widgets/urls.rst

 modified using buttons **Move up/down**, **Remove**, etc. even if the incoming connection from the **Message** instance has not been removed.
-Finally, note that if an **URLs** instance has the basic version of its interface activated when an incoming connection is created from an instance of :ref:`Message`, it automatically switches to the advanced interface.
+Finally, note that if an **URLs** instance has the basic version of its interface activated when an incoming connection is created from an instance of :doc:`Message <message>`, it automatically switches to the advanced interface.

 Messages